jsmod2-java-c/JSmod2-Core/README.md

 /*
 JSmod2 is a java-based SCP: Secret Laboratory server initiated by jsmod2.cn.
 It needs to rely on Smod2 and the ProxyHandler.
-JSmod2 is an open source free plugin that is released under the GNU license.
+JSmod2 is an open source free software that is released under the GNU license.
 Please read the GNU open source license before using the software.
 To understand the appropriateness, if infringement, will be handled in accordance with the law, @Copyright JSmod2 China,more can see <a href="http://jsmod2.cn">that<a>